Site Search / Drupal Connector

 • published date

-12. After you begin, you will see a progress bar.
+K. After you begin, you will see a progress bar.
 Once it reaches 100%, you will get a success message.

 Otherwise, if you have a Drupal Views page configured or native Drupal search implemented, proceed to Configure the SearchStax Module.

-Configure the SearchStax Module
+Step 3: Configure the SearchStax Module

 Now that you have created a server and an index through Search API, the next step is to reroute your searches through SearchStax Site Search.

-Then, navigate to SearchStax module in your Drupal Admin – Administration > Configuration > Search and Metadata > Searchstax settings
+Navigate to SearchStax module in your Drupal Admin – Administration > Configuration > Search and Metadata > Searchstax settings

 Add configuration information.
 The configuration page contains the following options (subject to change):